 As mentioned earlier, shadows are a critical element in any realistic drawing.
 Stunning shadows give your picture depth and dimension and help create the illusion of realism.

 Another way to add shadows is to use contrasting values.
-You can darken the shadowed areas and lighten the highlighted areas to create a more dramatic effect.
+You might make the highlighted parts lighter and the darkened areas darker to get a more dramatic impact.

-It’s also important to know the direction of the light.
+Knowing the light’s direction is also crucial.
 Cash shadows will draw too much attention in the opposite direction of the light source.

 Remember, the key to creating realistic shadows is to be consistent.
-Use the same pencil strokes and values throughout your picture.
-It will help to create a more unified look.
+Use the same pencil strokes and values throughout your picture to give a more unified look.

 Finish up by Adding Any Final Touches

-Adding finishing touches to your drawing is a critical step in the process.
+A crucial stage in the process is giving your drawing the final touches.
 The final step will help you achieve a more realistic and polished look.

 You can also add textures and details.
-Be sure to pay attention to the minor details, as they can make a big difference.
+Pay attention to the minor details, as they can make a big difference.

 Finally, use gum or an art eraser to erase stray pencil marks and mistakes.
 It’s essential to have a clean and polished final product.